 Tip: The information in parentheses following each ID number indicates whether the number has been assigned to a sensor or actuator.
-If it has been assigned to a sensor or actuator, it shows its serial number.
+If it has been assigned to a sensor or actuator, it shows the sensor package's serial number.
 Otherwise, it shows the word "unused."